fisshy/angular-drag-drop/README.md

 <b>drop</b><br/>
-items - Context of the drop directive<br/>
+drop     - Context of the drop directive<br/>
-drop  - function thats called when an item is dropped on it.
+whendrop - function thats called when an item is dropped on it.

 <b>drag</b><br/>
 pass object to drag - that object will be dropped on drop and passed to drop function<br/>

- <drop items="todos"
-       drop="toTodo(data)"
+  <div
+      drop="todos"
+      whendrop="toTodo(data)"
       class="drag-and-drop">

       <ul class="thumbnails span12">